PennyLaneAI/pennylane/doc/concepts/varcirc.rst

     :width: 40%
     :target: javascript:void(0);

-    TEXT.

 :html:`<br>`

+Here we use squeezers :math:`S`, cubic phase gates :math:`V` and continuous-variable (controlled) :math:`Z` gates.

 Alternating operator architectures
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The alternating operator structure was first introduced in Farhi and Goldstone's Quantum Approximate Optimization Algorithm (QAOA) [REF] and later used for machine learning [GUILLAUME PAPER] and optimization [MARK PAPER, others?].
-The idea is based on adiabatic quantum computing, in which the sytem starts in a Hamiltonian :math:`A` and is slowly transformed to a target Hamiltonian :math:`B`.
-The system starts in the ground state of :math:`A` and adiabatically evolves to the ground state of  :math:`B`.
-Streptoscopic, or quickly alternating applications of  :math:`A` and  :math:`B` for very short times  :math:`\Delta t` can be used as a heuristic to approximate this evolution.
+The alternating operator architecture was first introduced in Farhi and Goldstone's *Quantum Approximate Optimization Algorithm* (QAOA) [farhi2014quantum]_ and later used for machine learning (for example [verdon2017quantum]_) and other domain-specific applications (i.e., [fingerhuth2018quantum]_).

+Again, we use layers of two blocks.
+The difference is that this time the unitaries representing these blocks are defined via Hamiltonians :math:`A` and :math:`B` which are evolved for a short time :math:`\Delta t`.

 :html:`<br>`